 The following list includes all supplies needed for this course.
 (If you want more details about these items, you can read this blog post: The Ultimate DIY Modern Calligraphy Starter Kit.)

 - Any pen or pencil – I use Pilot G2 05 pens.

 - A Nikko G nib – If you cannot find this nib, a Zebra G nib makes a great substitute.

 - A starchy potato (such as Russet) – You’ll need this to prepare your nib for use.

 - A straight calligraphy pen– Manuscript brand is a good choice because it includes a metal insert (you’ll learn what a “metal insert” is in the course, or you can read about it here).

 - A brass-flanged oblique pen – This pen is only required for right-handed people.
 In my experience, only 10% of left-handed people find a left-handed oblique pen helpful.
 If you’re left-handed, I would skip buying a left oblique pen.

 - Sumi or India ink – I prefer sumi, but India ink is great, too, if that’s all you can find locally.
-If the ink doesn’t come in a dip pen-friendly container, transfer some of it to a small jar with a screw-top lid.
-I’ve used old jam jars and empty cosmetics jars before with success, or you can use a 0.25 oz.
-Dinky Dips container.
+Most inks don’t come in a dip pen-friendly container, so you’ll need to transfer some of it to a small jar.

 - 32# Laserjet paper – I use HP brand.
 You should print off the workshop worksheet on the laserjet paper, and you can use the many extra sheets for continued practice.
 Paper can make all the difference when you’re learning to write, and the laserjet paper that I want you to use works beautifully with a dip pen.
 (Note that you don’t need a laserjet printer to print on laserjet paper.)